 There’s a multitude of traditions and customs from cultures around the world that have been observed on New Year’s Eve for generations.
 Many of these annual rituals are specifically meant to bring prosperity and wealth in the coming year.

-Wouldn’t it be nice to never need to get a California cash advance ever again?
+Wouldn’t it be nice to never need to get a payday loan ever again?
 Here are 5 cultural New Year’s Eve traditions that are believed to bring good fortune in the New Year.

 Eat a Handful of Grapes

 In Spain, the act of eating 12 grapes off the vine (one grape for each month) at midnight is believed to bring robust health and good fortune in the upcoming year.

 If nothing else, at least you kick off the New Year with a healthy snack.
 Either way, it’s certainly a step in the right direction for a happier and healthier year.

 In Brazil, it’s common practice to wear white on New Year’s Eve as the clock strikes midnight.
 The color white represents peace to invite goodwill and harmony into your life this New Year.

 Try incorporating something white to go with those sequins.
 Also, by adding a little yellow into your ensemble, it is believed that money and fortune will find you in the coming year.